microsoft/vscode-dev-containers/containers/docker-in-docker/README.md

         && apt-get update \
         && apt-get install -y docker-ce-cli
     ```
-2. Forward the Docker socket.
+2. Then just forward the Docker socket by mounting it in the container.
 From `devContainer.json`:

     ```json
     "runArgs": ["-v","/var/run/docker.sock:/var/run/docker.sock"]